aydintd/ldap-integrator/README.md

 Note : Only Tested on Debian 8 (Jessie) and Pardus Kurumsal 5 Operating Systems.

-It makes sure your ldap clients will be integrated with your LDAP server and make sure all LDAP users can login to their client machines with their LDAP username/password.
+It makes sure your ldap clients will be integrated with your LDAP server using libnss-ldap and pam-ldap libraries backend and make sure all LDAP users can login to their client machines with their LDAP username/password.
 Also it gives cache support away to your LDAP users. (via lib-ccreds)

 ### Usage :